English - Secondary Education (EA-A) Major

 36 total credits (including the University Studies literature requirement)

-The English Secondary Education major contains a concentration in English literature and leads to eligibility for a Wisconsin teaching license at the EA-A level (grades 4 -12).
+The English Secondary Education major contains a concentration in English literature and leads to eligibility for a Wisconsin teaching license in grades 4-12.

 In building their content and content pedagogy knowledge and skills, candidates satisfy the following major, minor, and general education requirements (course descriptions are provided where the course title may benefit from additional details):